remorses/mongoke/README.md

 * **Resilient Idempotent Configuration**: One YAML Configuration as the only source of truth, relations, authorization and types in one file

-## Usage
-Mongoke serve your mongodb database via a declarative, idempotent configuration that describes the shape of the types in the database and their relations.
-To get started first describe the shape of your types inside the database via the [skema](https://github.com/remorses/skema) language, then write a configuration for every type to connect it to the associated collection and add authorization guards.
-Then you can add relations between types, describing what field will lead to the related types and if the relation is of type `to_one` or `to_many`.

 ## Quickstart:

 ### Docker compose